 How you can invite a burning within your heart:

-Today, may He speak to your heart and create a burning within you that transform you for His glory….
+Today, may He speak to your heart and create a burning within that transforms you for His glory….

 Stay close to Him.
 Live beautiful